stefanjarina/my_conky_config/README.md

 # my-conky-config
 conky `1.9.x` config I use on my ArchLinux installation.
-Very vell commented for simple extendibility.
+Very well commented for simple extendibility.

 Works with `Conky Manager`